Kotlin/analysis-api/Writerside/topics/KaEnumEntrySymbol.md

 <note>
 In the Kotlin PSI, a <code>KtEnumEntry</code> is a <code>KtClass</code>, as it was so In the old compiler.
-In Analysis API, though, similarly to the K2 compiler, it is a <code>KaVariableSymbol</code>.
+In the Analysis API, though, similarly to the K2 compiler, it is a <code>KaVariableSymbol</code>.
 </note>

 ## Hierarchy